Galileo Picnic Thursdays are held in Cape Town’s most popular botanical garden

 Let your little (and not so little) ones learn about the seasons, sun, moon, stars and earth through an animated show at the new dome at the planetarium.
 The dome is a wonder in its own right, and the most advanced digital dome in Africa.
 Shows are an hour long, and run from 12pm at the planetarium.

 Cost: R30 for kids under 18, adults R60

 25 Queen Victoria Street | Cape Town | +27 21 481 3800

 GET COSY WITH A BOOK AND COFFEE

 The Book Lounge is a cocoon for the whole family.
-Head upstairs to browse new and classic books and let the kids explore the reading and playroom downstairs.
-Kids’ story-time happens every Saturday morning at 11am, when staff read to kids aged two to seven (while you grab a coffee) at The Book Lounge.
+Grab a coffee and head upstairs to browse new and classic books and let the kids explore the reading and playroom downstairs at The Book Lounge.

 Cost: From R14 for coffee

 Date: Monday - Friday, 9am–5pm; Saturday, 9am–4pm ; Sunday, 10am - 4pm

 71 Roeland Street | Cape Town | +27 21 462 2425